Daily fantasy hockey picks, projections | NHL.com

-NHL.com identifies daily fantasy hockey players to watch in key statistical categories for DFS contests for opening night.
+NHL.com has daily fantasy hockey players to watch in key statistical categories for DFS contests.
+For more fantasy coverage, visit NHL.com/Fantasy.

 MORE FANTASY COVERAGE: